 It also serves as a great hook to engage harder to reach children and as a safe space to encourage quieter children to come out of their shell.

-Try these comedy improvisation activities in your class, launched to coincide with Comic Relief's Red Nose Day on 15 March, to get your Key Stage 2 pupils working together to make up comedy scenes on the spot, whilst they develop their speaking and listening skills.
+Try these comedy improvisation activities in your class, launched to coincide with Comic Relief's Red Nose Day, to get your Key Stage 2 pupils working together to make up comedy scenes on the spot, whilst they develop their speaking and listening skills.

 This resource includes: